agrou/nutrient_pt/README.md

 ## Instructions to run the app

+Go through the following instructions to have the whole project locally:

 ### 1. Download the project

 - To run the app you need to download this project, open the `nutrient_pt.Rproj` in RStudio.